melobio/PrimeGen/README.md

 web: https://chat.mgi-tech.com/xpcr/login
 ```
 #### 1.1 Login
-Before logging in, you can register an account and then you
+Before logging in, you can register an account and then you can enjoy it.

 ![alt text](./docs/login.jpg)